Is It Ethical to Visit Myanmar in 2025?

 Then you have taxes and government fees.
 Well, these are either sunk costs as is the case with hotel registration fees, or again unavoidable as is the case with value-added tax and the like.

-The entrance fee of 20.000 MMK for the Shwedagon Pagoda is unfortunately in the same category but the monument is so worth a visit, you should be excused for paying.
+The entrance fee of 20.000 MMK for the Shwedagon Pagoda is unfortunately in the same category but the monument is so worth a visit that you should be excused for paying.

 Similar with other places of interest in Yangon like Botahtaung Pagoda and the National Museum.